 The Foundation maintains two significant investment pools with its investment manager, SEI Investments (Oaks, PA).
-One pool represents endowed assets and the second, all other assets.
-As discussed above, market returns in FY23 were robust.
-For the endowed portfolio, that equated to an investment return of 8.30% (net of fees) for the year versus a negative return of 9.91% in FY22.
-The FY23 one-year endowment return underperformed the Foundation's target return as defined in its investment policy statement.
-The non-endowed portfolio, which is not invested as aggressively, experienced a net gain of 6.87% (versus an FY22 return of -8.93%).
-The non-endowed return also failed to surpass its associated weighted benchmark in FY23.
+One pool represents endowed assets and the second, non-endowed assets.
+As discussed above, market returns in FY24 were robust, producing positive 2-digit returns on both portfolios.
+For the endowed portfolio, that equated to an investment return of 11.72% (net of fees) for the year versus a positive return of 8.30% in FY23.
+The FY24 one-year endowment return outperformed the Foundation's target return as defined in its investment policy statement by 82 basis points.
+The non-endowed portfolio, which is not invested as aggressively, experienced a net gain of 11.39% (versus an FY23 return of 6.87%).
+The non-endowed return also surpassed its associated weighted benchmark by 99 basis points in FY24.
 Throughout the year, actual asset allocation amounts were close to targets and within tolerances established by the Foundation's investment policy statement.